christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 China had no chronology until the Jesuits came to the Emperor’s court.
 Their oldest "ancient" records date from this period.
 Stone inscriptions and bronze engravings and a few bamboo slips survive from older times, but they were never arranged into a consistent chronology.
 If you read the Bellum Tartaricum, a pre-edit Jesuit source, it gives a very different chronology as well as info about the white Slav-like race known as the Tartarians, their rulers and their wars with China.
 The Jesuits essentially wrote early Chinese history for them.
 They "reconstructed" the Xia and Shang dynasties based on fragmentary records, arranging them to fit the Biblical timeline.
 Mateo Ricci invented Confucius and was the one who wrote the Art of War.

-The modern "Han Chinese" are not infact “Chinese” ("Chinese" is an identity fabricated and conjured up by Jesuits) but are infact Miao-Hmong people.
+The modern "Han Chinese" are not infact "Han" or "Chinese" ("Chinese" is an identity fabricated and conjured up by Jesuits) but are infact Miao-Hmong people.
+The real Han = Yangshao R1a (90% steppe, 5000 BC), purged in An Lushan (Caucasoid genocide).
 Genetic studies show the Yangshao culture (5000 BC) had 90% European DNA (Haplogroup R1a).
 The modern Han are Miao who migrated from Vietnam after the Mongol invasions.

 The An Lushan rebellion was an ethnic war, mongoloids vs caucasoids which resulted the slaughter of millions of caucasians [^20].
 The Xianbei were mongoloids and helped rape and sexually enslave Indo Europeans in China in the An Lushan rebellion.
 Goguryeo Korean general Gao Juren in the Tang dynasty committed genocide and rape against An Lushan’s community after defeating An Lushan at his headquarters in Fanyang (Beijing).